sm-supports/configurator/TOOLBAR_CLOSE_BUTTONS.md

 ## Overview

-Added close buttons (X) to both text and shape formatting toolbars, giving users control over when these contextual toolbars are visible.
+Added close buttons (X) to text, paint, and shape formatting toolbars, giving users control over when these contextual toolbars are visible.
 Users can now dismiss toolbars when they want a cleaner workspace and reopen them by selecting elements or clicking tool buttons.

 ## Problem Statement

-Previously, contextual toolbars (text and shape) would remain open as long as:
+Previously, contextual toolbars (text, paint, and shape) would remain open as long as:
 - Text element was selected (text toolbar)
+- Paint tool was active (paint toolbar)
 - Shape tool was active (shape toolbar)

 This caused issues: